ducksluck/SAC_NORDVPN/README.md

 # SAC_NordVPN:  An OpenVPN config scraper and random connection tool
-This a python solution to help randomize VPN servers users connect to.
+This is a Python solution to help randomize VPN servers which users connect to and automate the downloading process from NordVPN's endless wall of text.

-Scrapes all NordVPN's OpenVPN configs and threads downloads.
+SAC_NordVPN can scrape all configs, specified countries, and double-VPN country pairs.
+Downloads are threaded and max workers can be adjusted as needed.
 Downloading all 10,000+ servers takes approximately 20 minutes even with threading.
-Users can select a country of preferece as well as double-VPN country pairs.
-Script launches OpenVPN as subprocess to handle login credentials as usual.
+NordVPN has a limit for downloads in a given minute. (approx 30 workers hits the max allotment)  If the limit is reached the config will be corrupt (contains a warning message only).
+These corrupted files will automatically be purged and downloaded agian.

+Script can manage connections by launching OpenVPN and killing existing OVPN processes.

+**CREDENTIALS ARE NOT MANAGED FOR SECURITY REASONS & PEACE OF MIND** Yes, you still need to manually type in your creds as such.

 [![SAC_NordVPN_Menu](https://github.com/ducksluck/SAC_NordVPN/blob/main/Menu.PNG)](#Menu)